We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 - Art Director

-That being said, these days a lot of game developers are looking to only hire people who can prove they have received the skills and experience needed to work in such a demanding, fast-paced environment.
+That being said, these days a lot of game developers are looking to only hire artists who can prove they have the skills and experience needed to work in such a demanding, fast-paced environment.

-The good news is that all across the United States there are excellent universities now offering game degrees that will train you to be an efficient and creative game artist.
+The good news is that all across the United States there are excellent universities now offering art degrees that will train you to be an efficient and creative game artist.